Allegiant (novel): Plot

 Tris is appointed a council member and realizes that the Bureau supplied Erudite with the simulation serums that controlled Dauntless in the invasion of Abnegation.
 Security footage reveals that Marcus Eaton, who was banished by Evelyn, is working with Johanna to steal weapons from the Factionless, which Evelyn will counter by releasing the death serum.
 Tris learns that David intends to release serums that can erase the population's memories to save his experiment.
 She formulates a plan to release the memory serum on the Bureau while Tobias, Christina, and Peter, with Amar and George's help, return to Chicago with antiserums for Christina and Uriah's families.

 Tobias, with his own plan to inject his mother with a memory serum, confronts her and asks her to avert the war in exchange for becoming his mother again.
 Evelyn agrees, negotiates peace with Johanna and Marcus, and exiles herself for two years, and Marcus vows never to lead Chicago.
-Tobias gives the memory serum to Peter, who intends to start anew.
+Tobias gives the memory serum to Peter, who takes it, intending to start anew.

 Caleb volunteers to expose the memory serum, a suicide mission, but Tris replaces him.
 She successfully repels the death serum but is shot by David.
 Dying, Tris sees visions of her mother embracing her, before she succumbs to her wounds.
 Tobias, Christina, and Peter return to the Bureau and learn from Cara of Tris's death.
 In a deep depression, Tobias is about to drink the memory serum to erase his memories of Tris until Christina stops him.
 Uriah's brother, Ezekiel "Zeke", and his mother, Hana, are with Uriah as his life support is unplugged.

 Two-and-a-half years later, Chicago is reopened and being rebuilt, and people co-exist regardless of gene purity.
 Tobias, now an assistant council member under Johanna, welcomes Evelyn back from her exile.
 To celebrate Choosing Day, he, Christina, Caleb, Zeke, Shauna, Cara, and Matthew ride a zip line from the Hancock Building, where Tobias scatters Tris's ashes and finally accepts her sacrifice.